 Separates – smart jacket and smart trousers – typically work better than a standard suit.
 This allows the wearing of more sober, pressed trousers and, off-setting this, an unusually flamboyant jacket or blazer.
 This might be in an atypical finish or shade – olive green or burgundy rather than grey.

-Like the jacket, a cocktail event gives license to wear a more glamorous style of shirt – with a more distinctive collar shape or cut of cuff.
-Dress shirts are not easy to pull off, however, and – Powell warns – should only be worn with an appropriately restrained jacket.
+The dress shirt isn’t easy to pull off, however, and – Powell warns – should only be worn with an appropriately restrained jacket.
 Don’t wear both at the same time unless Austin Powers is your style hero.

-The definitive cocktail event shoe of choice is the loafer – tasselled, suede or penny.
+The definitive cocktail attire for men shoe of choice is the loafer – tasselled, suede or penny.
 A loafer that verges on the house shoe/slipper is a stylish choice: “It’s the kind of shoe you might only change into when you get to the event, but I doubt many men would do that,” says Spencer.
 “Certainly what you don’t want to do is turn up in a pair of brogues.
 No ‘country’ style should be seen at a cocktail event.”

 4. Roll Neck